slowproj/slowdash/app/server/slowlette/docs/README.md

-# SlowAPI
+# Slowlette

-SlowAPI is a Web-server micro-framework in Python.
+Slowlette is a Web-server micro-framework in Python.
 Like FastAPI (or Flask), URLs are parsed, parameters are extracted, and the requests are routed to user code.
-Unlike FastAPI or Flask, requests in SlowAPI can be bound to methods of multiple class instances, not just to functions or a single instance.
+Unlike FastAPI or Flask, requests in Slowlette can be bound to methods of multiple class instances, not just to functions or a single instance.
 However, binding to standalone functions (as in FastAPI/Flask) is also supported.
 One HTTP request can be handled by multiple user handlers, for example, multiple instances of a user class or a combination of different classes and functions, and the responses are aggregated in a customizable way.
 This is designed for dynamic plug-in systems (where each plugin might return partial data) with the chain-of-responsibility scheme.
-SlowAPI implements both ASGI and WSGI.
+Slowlette implements both ASGI and WSGI.

 ## Dependencies